rohitshakya/rohitshakya/README.md

 I'm currently an MSc student at Department of Computer Science, University of Delhi.
 I'm passionate about web and software development.
 <br />

+- 🔭 I’m currently working on Digital Image Processing, flutter and an E-commerce website
+- 🔭 Must watch repository: codebucket, web projects and EcartBooks
+- 💬 Ask me about web development, data structures, algorithm and chess.
+- 📫 How to reach me: rohit.rkshakya@gmail.com
+- 😄 Pronouns: Champ

 ### Talking about Personal Stuffs:
 Apart from being a Software Developer, I enjoy most of my time being outdoors and playing Professional Chess.
 In the winter, I love to wear fashionable outfits.
 During the warmer months here in New Delhi, I enjoy several kinds of beverages, regional foods and explore a lot of people and even I want to travel through different Cultures.

 When forced indoors, I follow a number of sci-fi and fantasy genre movies and television shows.
 I am an aspiring chef, and I spend a large amount of my free time exploring the latest technology advancements in the back-end web development world.
-- 🔭 I’m currently working on Digital Image Processing
-- 🔭 Must watch repository: codebucket and web projects
-- 💬 Ask me about web development, data structures, algorithm and chess.
-- 📫 How to reach me: rohit.rkshakya@gmail.com
-- 😄 Pronouns: Champ
-- ⚡ Big fan of Marvel and Harry Potter films
 #
 ![Rohit's github stats](https://github-readme-stats.vercel.app/api?username=rohitshakya&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)